Program: Doctor of Pharmacy (PharmD) degree (accreditation disclosure)

 What to expect on interview day

 Highly considered qualities are integrity, maturity, responsibility, humanitarianism, compassion, leadership and the ability to overcome personal or social adversity.
-The purpose of the interview is to give you an opportunity to demonstrate these attributes through your answers to our probing questions and interactions during the day.
+The purpose of the interview is to give you an opportunity to demonstrate these attributes through your answers to our probing questions and interactions.